qheilmann/CommandAPI-docs/docs/en/dev-setup/shading.md

 }
 ```

-In order to create a `CommandAPIBukkitConfig` object, you must give it a reference to your `JavaPlugin` instance.
-The CommandAPI always uses this to registers events, so it is required when loading the CommandAPI on Bukkit.
+To create a `CommandAPIBukkitConfig` object, you must give it a reference to your `JavaPlugin` instance.
+The CommandAPI always uses this to register events, so it is required when loading the CommandAPI on Bukkit.
 There are also Bukkit-specific features, such as the `hook-paper-reload` configuration option, which may be configured using a `CommandAPIBukkitConfig` instance.

 For example, to load the CommandAPI on Bukkit with all logging disabled, you can use the following: